jahed/grunt-json-format/README.md

 Number indicated the number of whitespaces to use whereas a String will indicate the character to use (for example `\t` will use tab characters).

+By providing `null` or `0`, no indentation will be used and the output will essentially be minified.

 ### remove
 Type: `Array`